Creating a Model of Your Event-Driven Architecture

 Screenshot depiction the options described in the surrounding text.

-7. To also add a model event broker for an event broker service, select the checkbox next to My-First-Service.
-If My-First-Service does not appear in the Add Existing Event Broker dialog, either the tutorial Creating Your First Event Broker Service has not been completed or that event broker service has already been added to a different modeled event mesh.
+If My-First-Service doesn't appear in the Add Existing Event Broker dialog, either the tutorial Creating Your First Event Broker Service has not been completed or that event broker service has already been added to a different modeled event mesh.
 You can continue on and complete the tutorial without adding it.

-9. Click the Architecture tab.
+10. Click the Architecture tab.
 As you can see, now it's time to add objects (application and event versions) to your modeled event mesh.

 Add Applications to a Modeled Event Mesh